 Introduction to Ransomware

-However back then ransomware wasn’t a big threat as anyone with a decent knowledge of computers could easily reverse the malware and have the issue fixed.
-With time, ransomware has evolved to the stage where one cannot reverse it without obtaining the decryption key.
+However, back then, ransomware wasn’t a big threat as anyone with a decent knowledge of computers could easily reverse the malware and have the issue fixed.
+Unfortunately, with time, ransomware has evolved to the stage where one cannot reverse it without obtaining the decryption key.

 How Ransomware Works?

 - Cryptography plays a vital role in the functioning of ransomware.
-On a more precise note, it is Cryptovirology – a branch of cryptography which specializes in designing malicious software’s.
+On a more precise note, it is Cryptovirology – a branch of cryptography that specializes in designing malicious software.
 Cryptovirology makes use of cryptography features to encrypt and decrypt data with the help of keys.
 Ransomware encrypts the victim’s data making them unreadable, hence unusable and corrupt.
-It then demands a ransom in exchange for the key which can decrypt your data and make it usable once more.
+It then demands a ransom in exchange for the key, which can decrypt your data and make it usable once more.

 - This technique is well known by the name “cryptoviral extortion”.
 Decrypting the affected data without the decryption key is impossible in this case.
-Ransoms are demanded in the form of digital currencies such as cryptocurrencies, for example, bitcoins to help make sure the transactions remain untraceable.
+Instead, ransoms are demanded in the form of digital currencies such as cryptocurrencies, for example, bitcoins, to help make sure the transactions remain untraceable.
 The perpetrators take advantage of this currency exchange procedure to avoid being tracked down.

 How can my System get Infected by Ransomware?

 Ransomware usually spreads via human interactions with the internet over a browser.
 It could be disguised as attachments or links in an e-mail which a user might click on out of sheer curiosity.
-It could also be part of an online advertisement or links on a website that would lead on to a malicious website or download the malware into one’s system under the pretext of downloading another file the victim would otherwise find useful.
+It could also be part of an online advertisement or links on a website that would lead to a malicious website or download the malware into one’s system under the pretext of downloading another file the victim would otherwise find useful.

 However, there have been instances where ransomware was able to navigate from one system to another without any human intervention.
 For example, the “WannaCry” ransomware which created havoc in early 2017, had infected as many as 200,000 computers across 150 countries.

 Types of Ransomware

 Here are some new kinds/types of Ransomware that you should be aware of: